boechat107/boechat107.github.io/_posts/2017-11-22-getting-started-with-common-lisp.md

 After some years coding in Clojure, I got really used to the facilities provided by [Leiningen](https://leiningen.org/) and Maven; for CL, I was surprised that I couldn't easily find a way to start some serious, well organized project.
-In this post I try to organize all the information I gathered from many different sources just to start a new simple project.
+In this post I try to summarize all the information I gathered from many different sources just to start a new simple project.

 If you have some better suggestion, please send it to me by email.
 I would be